 Avoid disturbing nesting birds.
 Check hedges before trimming and use hand tools instead of power tools until the end of the breeding season.
 Ideally, avoid trimming hedges until September.

-Put out live mealworms for blackbirds and robins.
-Nesting birds such as blue tits may take them for their young if caterpillars are scarce.
+Leave out live or dried mealworms for blackbirds and robins.
+Nesting birds such as blue tits and house sparrows may take them for their young if caterpillars are in short supply.

-Leave mini piles of stones or twigs in borders, or create a dead wood habitat, to provide shelter for small invertebrates such as centipedes and ground beetles.
+Leave mini piles of stones or twigs in borders, or create a dead wood habitat such as a log pile, to provide shelter for small invertebrates such as centipedes and ground beetles.
 They’ll shelter there by day and will then be on hand to devour slugs and other garden pests at night.

-Plant nectar- and pollen-rich herbs such as borage, chives, lavender, rosemary and oregano in a sunny spot to attract pollinators.
+Plant nectar- and pollen-rich herbs such as borage, chives, lavander, rosemary and oregano in a sunny spot to attract pollinators.

 Give your pond a makeover by adding plants such as hornwort, brooklime and water forget-me-not.
 These help shelter aquatic insects and larvae such as frog and toad tadpoles and newt efts, dragonfly and damselfly larvae and diving beetles.